-Attend the board's organizational meeting, held at the first regular meeting (or the first special meeting prior to the first regular meeting) following the canvass of votes.
+Attend the board's organizational meeting.
+Organizational meetings are held at the first regular meeting (or the first special meeting prior to the first regular meeting) following the canvass of votes.
 Check with your school district or community college for a local meeting schedule.